jundalisay/spblist/content/en/research/buddha/sutta/digha/brahmajala.md

 ## The Lesser Section on Virtue

 A run-of-the-mill person, praising the Tathāgata, would speak of the contemplative Gotama as:
-- abandoning the taking of life
-  - abstaining from the taking of life
+- abandoning and abstaining from the taking of life, or
-  - dwelling with his rod laid down, his knife laid down
+  - He dwels with his rod laid down, his knife laid down
-  - scrupulous, merciful, compassionate for the welfare of all living beings
+  - He is scrupulous, merciful, compassionate for the welfare of all living beings
-- abandoning the taking of what is not given
+- abandoning and abstaining from the taking of what is not given
-  - abstaining from taking what is not given
-  - taking only what is given, accepts only what is given, lives not by stealth but by means of a self that has become pure.
+  - He takes only what is given, accepts only what is given, lives not by stealth but by means of a self that has become pure.

-“Or: ‘Abandoning uncelibacy, the contemplative Gotama lives a celibate life, aloof, refraining from the sexual act that is the villager’s way.’
-It’s of this, monks, that a run-of-the-mill person, when praising the Tathāgata, would speak.
+- abandoning uncelibacy, living a celibate life, aloof, refraining from the sexual act that is the villager’s way
+- abandoning and abstaining from false speech

-“Or: ‘Abandoning false speech, the contemplative Gotama abstains from false speech.
-He speaks the truth, holds to the truth, is firm, reliable, no deceiver of the world.’
-It’s of this, monks, that a run-of-the-mill person, when praising the Tathāgata, would speak.
+  - He speaks the truth, holds to the truth, is firm, reliable, no deceiver of the world
+- abandoning and abstaining from divisive speech

-“Or: ‘Abandoning divisive speech, the contemplative Gotama abstains from divisive speech.
-What he has heard here he does not tell there to break those people apart from these people here.
-What he has heard there he does not tell here to break these people apart from those people there.
-Thus reconciling those who have broken apart or cementing those who are united, he loves concord, delights in concord, enjoys concord, speaks things that create concord.’
-It’s of this, monks, that a run-of-the-mill person, when praising the Tathāgata, would speak.
+  - What he has heard here he does not tell there to break those people apart from these people here.
+  - What he has heard there he does not tell here to break these people apart from those people there.
+  - Thus reconciling those who have broken apart or cementing those who are united, he loves concord, delights in concord, enjoys concord, speaks things that create concord.’
+- abandoning and abstaining abusive speech

-“Or: ‘Abandoning abusive speech, the contemplative Gotama abstains from abusive speech.
-He speaks words that are soothing to the ear, that are affectionate, that go to the heart, that are polite, appealing, & pleasing to people at large.’
-It’s of this, monks, that a run-of-the-mill person, when praising the Tathāgata, would speak.
+  -  He speaks words that are soothing to the ear, that are affectionate, that go to the heart, that are polite, appealing, & pleasing to people at large.

-“Or: ‘Abandoning idle chatter, he abstains from idle chatter.
-He speaks in season, speaks what is factual, what is in accordance with the goal [attha], the Dhamma, & the Vinaya.
-He speaks words worth treasuring, seasonable, reasonable, circumscribed, connected with what is profitable [attha].’
-It’s of this, monks, that a run-of-the-mill person, when praising the Tathāgata, would speak.
+- abandoning idle chatter, he abstains from idle chatter.
+  - He speaks in season, speaks what is factual, what is in accordance with the goal [attha], the Dhamma, & the Vinaya.
+  - He speaks words worth treasuring, seasonable, reasonable, circumscribed, connected with what is profitable [attha].’

-“Or: ‘The contemplative Gotama abstains from damaging seed & plant life.’…
+- abstaining from damaging seed & plant life.

-“Or: ‘The contemplative Gotama eats only once a day, refraining from the evening meal and from food at the wrong time of day.’…
+- eating only once a day, refraining from the evening meal and from food at the wrong time of day.’

-“Or: ‘The contemplative Gotama abstains from dancing, singing, instrumental music, and from watching shows.’…
+- abstaining from dancing, singing, instrumental music, and from watching shows.’

-“Or: ‘The contemplative Gotama abstains from wearing garlands and from beautifying himself with scents & cosmetics.’…
+- abstaining from wearing garlands and from beautifying himself with scents & cosmetics.’

 “Or: ‘The contemplative Gotama abstains from high and luxurious beds & seats.’…